guilherme-iram/Guilherme-iram/README.md

 - Also studying and doing projects involving Machine Learning and data engineering.

 ## 👾 What will you find in this profile?
-- Machine Learning for Classification (PLA, Logistic Regression, Decision Tree, Neural Networks);
+- Machine Learning for Classification
+    - PLA
+    - Logistic Regression
+    - Decision Tree
+    - Neural Networks
-- Machine Learning for Regression (Linear Regression, Decision Tree and Random Forest for Regression);
+- Machine Learning for Regression
-- Graphs and depth and breadth search algorithms, and minimum cut algorithm;
+   - Linear Regression
+   - Decision Tree for Regression
+   - Random Forest for Regression
+- Graphs
+   - Depth search algorithm
+   - Breadth search algorithm
+   - Minimum cut algorithm
+- Operational Research
+   - Mathematical models
+   - Simplex method
-- Operational Research: mathematical models and their respective resolutions using the simplex method and the branch and bound algorithm;
+   - Branch and bound algorithm;
-- Optimization: implementation of metaheuristics to solve TSP and VRP;
+- Optimization: implementation of metaheuristics to solve
+    - TSP
+    - VRP
 - Database: projects involving the creation of the database architecture from 0 to its implementation in the code with their respective queries for creating tables, updating, removing and adding records.

 ## 🚀 My Interests